310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/prologue.md

 {% endbubble %}

 {% bubble Mao awkward %}
-Ahhh… Um, so you see…
+Ahhh… So, um, you see…

-H-Haha, actually, how’s it going lately, Sengoku?
-Hasn’t it been rough in the council?
+H-Haha, a-actually, how’s it going lately, Sengoku?
+Hasn’t it been rough in the council recently?
 Have you gotten sick of it~?
 {% endbubble %}

 {% bubble Shinobu v2 %}